Navigation

 We're going on a bear hunt!

 We have been reading the text 'We're going on a bear hunt'.
-Throughout the week we have been developing our language by going on a sensory walk where the children explained what each tray felt like.
+Throughout the week we have been developing out language by going on a sensory walk where the children explained what each tray felt like.
 We had water, mud, shaving foam and leaves for the children to walk through.
 As expected some children loved it where others weren't so keen.
-The children enjoyed an indoor artificial snowball fight where they were instructed to throw the snowballs over arm.
-Then finally the children went on their own bear hunt around the Nursery garden reciting the story as they wandered around.

 Owl Babies

 This term will begin with Local History week, where we will talk about places that are familiar to us.
-We will celebrate Chinese New Year within our Explorer topic.
+We will celebrate Chinese New Year within our Explorers topic.

 Within this topic we will be looking at familiar places such as camping, the park, going to the shops, the beach before moving onto gardening.

-We explored our local area during Local History Week.
-The children were shown different images of places in Hartlepool and were asked if they recognised any of them.
-We went on a local walk near our school.
-Once back to Nursery we discussed our route before drawing a map of our walk where we saw houses, a roundabout, the park, some traffic lights and a row of shops.
+We explored our local area, the children were shown different images of places in Hartlepool and were asked if they recognised any of them.
+We went on a local walk around the school grounds. once back to Nursery we discussed our route before drawing a map of our walk where we saw houses, a roundabout and the Rec.

-We have been reading 'Peppa Loves the Park' The children have been sharing their favourite apparatus at the park.
-We talked about what we might take with us when going there.
+We have been reading 'Peppa loves the park'.
+The children have been sharing their favourite apparatus at the park.
+We discussed what we might take with us when we go there.
 A picnic was a big favourite so we decided to make our own sandwiches.
 The children designed their own sandwich by drawing what they wanted.
 They then made their designed sandwich.
 Each child spread their butter, cut the lettuce or cucumber and then cut their sandwich in half.

 Top